sarthakjoshi7/Conversational-RAG-Chatbot/README.md

 ## Project Goal

-This project demonstrates the implementation of a conversational RAG pipeline that enables users to interact with PDF documents through context-aware question answering and chat history management.
+This project demonstrates the implementation of a conversational RAG pipeline that enables users to interact with PDF documents through context aware question answering and chat history management.

 ## Features